Tom5521/STBackup/README.md

 go build backup.go
 ```
 1. Once compiled, you can use the program by running the `backup` binary file in the same folder as the source code file.
+2. (Optional) You can make a `./backup link` to be able to run the script from the root of SillyTavern and not need to enter the binary folder.
+This process is done automatically in the script
 ### Script Method
 Using the script.
 Below is how to use it
 It is useful for those who do not like to compile and want the binary once and for all.